-Onpage SEO involves constantly switching between different tools to perform specific tasks.
+On-page SEO often requires constantly switching between different tools to handle specific tasks.
 This manual workflow got me thinking: a significant portion of these tasks could be safely automated by combining AI with SEO tool APIs.

 After testing several approaches, I came up with a solution that consistently produces good results: pre-defined workflows following highly specific prompts.